Peng Zhao: Philanthropy

 Zhao and his wife organized a one million surgical mask donation to Chicago's first responders during the coronavirus pandemic in 2020.
 The couple also supports Kartemquin Films, a non-profit documentary filmmaking organization, in its efforts to fund filmmakers from the AAPI community through the Zhao-Chen AAPI Voices Fund.
 They were co-executive producers of the award-winning documentary Finding Yingying, which was released by Kartemquin Films.
 The couple also funds the Victor Wong Fellowship, a program associated with Chicago's Second City, to train and mentor aspiring comedians from the AAPI community.
 Peng and other founding board members of TAAF committed $125 million to support AAPI organizations and causes at launch.
 According to The New York Times, it was the single largest philanthropic gift devoted to Asian Americans.
+In 2024, Zhao was a lead donor to the San Diego Zoo Wildlife Alliance’s “Panda Ridge” habitat renovation, completed to support the arrival of the first giant pandas in the United States in 21 years.